7hekaka/newcytosim/doc/main/faq.md

 <summary>
 **How can I extract the position of both hands in a couple?**
 </summary>
-You can get the position of the attachment point on the fibers for all ‘bridging’ couple like this:
+You can get the position of the attachment point on the fibers for all `bridging` couple like this:

 	bin/report couple:link